Breast Lift (Mastopexy)

 A breast lift can be expected to last for many years.
 Body changes, such as weight fluctuations or pregnancy can affect the size of the breast as well as the skin envelope.
 This may also affect the breast lift result.

 Should I have a breast lift or a breast augmentation?

 A breast lift will raise your breast position and help reshape sagging breasts, but the procedure does not add volume.
 A breast augmentation however, will add volume and shape using breast implants.
 Breast implants may not restore the position of sagging breasts (on their own without a lift).

 Women frequently combine a breast lift and a breast augmentation to achieve optimum results.

-Can I nurse following a Breast Lift?
+Can I nurse following a breast lift?

 It is usually possible to nurse following a breast lift.
 During most breast lift surgeries, no damage to the nerves, milk ducts or glandular breast tissue occurs as only skin and fat are removed.
 However, there is still a possibility that a mother will have decreased milk production or difficulties nursing following the procedure.

 Generally, you may want to wait to have a breast lift if you are planning on having children in the near future.
-This procedure will not interfere with the success of a pregnancy in any way but you will lose the results of a breast lift during pregnancy if you decide to breastfeed.
-To have longevity with your results, you should consider a breast lift when you are not planning to become pregnancy.
+This procedure will not interfere with the success of a pregnancy in any way, but you will lose the results of a breast lift during pregnancy if you decide to breastfeed.
+To have longevity with your results, you should consider a breast lift when you are not planning to become pregnant.